Meet the Team

 Dave is a graduate of the Pennsylvania Municipal Police Officers Training Academy, Pennsylvania Fire and Criminal Justice Academy, and has received numerous Certifications of Training from Federal, State and Local agencies.
 He is a graduate of the 2007 Leadership Lancaster Class and is a Certified Specialist in Crime Prevention through Environmental Design.

 “I really care about helping others and making a positive impact on the quality of people’s lives.
 It starts with keeping our community clean and safe.”

-Dave lives in Millersville where he continues his Community Service as an Elected Official serving as a member of the Millersville Borough Council.
+Dave lives in Millersville where he was previously a member of the Millersville Borough Council.